 I'm a simple emigrant and I can't be in one sock

-Did anyone tell you in childhood that you can’t wear one sock, or else something will happen to one of your parents?
-That’s what I was told.
-And neither education nor a bunch of personal growth trainings could push this superstition out of my head.
-Now I’m putting on a sock and, while I’m looking for the second one, I’m fighting inner panic, wondering whether I’m already in one sock or not yet.
+Did you hear in childhood that you must not wear just one sock, or something would happen with one of your parents?
+I was told so.
+And neither education nor a pile of personal-growth trainings could push this superstition out of my head.
+Now I put on a sock and, while I’m looking for the second, I fight internal panic, wondering whether I’m already in one sock or not yet.
 Germany also has its own superstitions, and many of them are similar to ours.
-For example, people here also fear black cats, though only if they run from left to right.
-A broken mirror is unlucky as well, and a four-leaf clover is lucky.
-And to ward off the evil eye here they also knock on wood and, moreover, on the head if there’s nothing nearby to knock on.
-And if someone spills salt, a pinch should be tossed over the left shoulder.
-But there are special superstitions too, for instance it’s categorically forbidden to wish someone a happy upcoming holiday, especially on a birthday — Germans believe it almost invites death.
-Or this: if you light a cigarette from a candle, somewhere a sailor will die.
+For example, here they also fear black cats, though only if they run from left to right.
+A broken mirror is bad luck as well, and four-leaf clovers bring good luck.
+And to ward off the evil eye, they knock on wood and even on the head if there’s nothing nearby to knock on.
+And if someone spilled salt, you should toss a pinch over the left shoulder.
+But there are also special omens, for example, it’s strictly forbidden to congratulate on the upcoming holiday, especially on a birthday — Germans are sure that this almost invites death.
+Or: if you light a cigarette from a candle, somewhere a sailor will die.
 Why a sailor?
-Because long ago sailors sold matches, and if you didn’t buy them using a candle, consider it starving a poor sailor!
-Giving knives and scissors is also taboo: it’s believed that you’ll “cut the friendship,” but don’t panic—you can ask for a coin in exchange, and then it turns out that you bought the gift and now you’re cutting the charms, so to speak!
-And another very popular superstition is that if you don’t look someone in the eye when you toast, you’ll get 7 years of bad luck in relationships, and clinking a glass of water is generally considered a wish for death.
-There are also symbols of luck here.
-For example, a pig is a symbol of luck, and the expression Schwein gehabt (to have a pig) means “you were lucky.”
+Because long ago sailors sold matches, and if you didn’t buy them while using a candle, consider that you’ve starved a poor sailor!
+Giving knives and scissors is also taboo: it’s believed that you’ll “cut the friendship,” but don’t panic—you can ask for a coin in exchange, and then it turns out that you bought the gift and now you’re cutting the charm, so to speak!
+And another very popular superstition is that if you don’t look into someone’s eyes when you toast, you’ll get seven years of bad luck in relationships, and toasting with a glass of water is generally considered a wish for death.
+There are also symbols of happiness here.
+For example, a pig is a symbol of luck, and the expression Schwein gehabt (to have a pig) means “you got lucky.”
 This, by the way, was written on the piggy bank from this post.
-And getting under the first rain of the season is supposed to bring success.
-And most importantly, seeing or touching a chimney sweep — k great luck. come on, let’s run to find chimney sweeps!
-Interesting thing, these superstitions: you understand most of it, but forget something at home, and you’re drawn to scowling at the mirror.
+And also getting caught in the first rain of the season is supposed to bring success.
+And most importantly, seeing or touching a chimney sweep is supposed to bring great luck.
+Gather around, let’s go look for chimney sweeps!
+This is an interesting thing, these superstitions; you feel you understand most of it, but if you forget something at home, you can’t help but pull a grimace in the mirror.
 Do you believe in superstitions or omens?
 Do you follow anything? #holidays